Category — Development

 For most of us, publishing our first book is the epitome of thinking on our feet.
 Everything was new, and I had to take on every role imaginable.
 Publishing brings with it all the challenges of bigger, bolder projects – funding, timing, collaboration, design, messaging and outreach – all in one neat little package.
 Scale, for a change, is an easy one – it’s simply how many books you sell.
 If you’re keen for a taste of what life as an entrepreneur is like, publish a book.

-Since its release, The Rise of the Reluctant Innovator has bounced around the Amazon charts, peaking on a couple of occasions at number 3 in the “Development Studies” category.
+Since its release, The Rise of the Reluctant Innovator has bounced around the Amazon charts, peaking on one occasion at the #1 spot in the “Development Studies” category.
 Bookshops around the UK began to stock it, including Waterstones.
 For a while it was also on the coveted “Best new releases” shelf in my local Heffers store.
 Nothing beats walking into a bookshop and seeing your own book sandwiched between the likes of Malcolm Gladwell and Seth Godin.

 Getting the book out there is one thing.
 A big thing, in fact.
 But then comes the public reaction.
 While some authors aren’t too bothered, it was important to me.
 The general public were among my key audience, as were students and colleges/universities.
 The book, after all, seeks to democratise social innovation.
 So it was hugely gratifying to find this review posted on Amazon one morning:

 Ken Banks has collected a volume of stories here that need to be told on every college campus.
 College campuses are at this moment unique seedbeds of opportunity.
 Populated with “Millennial Searchers” who, in increasing numbers, tell us they define life success in terms of meaning, purpose, and making a difference, and shaped by the larger movements of social entrepreneurship and sustainability, college curricula have begun shifting towards educating students to become agents for change.